FCE Reading and Use of English Practice Test 5 Printable

 Implement (v) – to bring something to life, usually a plan or a strategy.
 The new changes will be implemented in a gradual way so that people could get used to them easier.

-Leaflet (n) – a sheet of paper that briefly summarises some proposition, idea or as a form of advertising and distributed free of charge.
+Leaflet (n) – a sheet of paper that briefly summarises some proposition, idea or as a form of advertising and is distributed free of charge.

 Part 2